Abizern/NPReachability/README.md

 ### Direct files

 Just add the `NPReachability.h` and `NPReachability.m` files to your project.
-But I think the other any of the previous two methods is preferable to this.
+But I think any of the previous two methods are preferable to this.

 ## Example